 Nevertheless, the Modified Allard Method described below has been demonstrated to match observations well at the visual signalling illuminance threshold, despite its origins being for the calculation of effective intensity at achromatic threshold.

-DESCRIPTION OF EFFECTIVE INTENSITY OF A RYTHMIC LIGHT
+DESCRIPTION OF EFFECTIVE INTENSITY OF A RhYTHMIC LIGHT

 The range at which an observer may just see a light flash may be described in terms of a single parameter which is called the ‘effective intensity’ of the flash.
 The eye does not analyse the variations of the luminous flux incident upon it during the course of a brief flash but reacts to the total visual impression of the flash of light.
 In particular, when the flash can just be seen it is possible to obtain a quantitative measure of the effectiveness of its light by comparing it with a steady light, which is also just seen under the same conditions at the same range, and by the same observer.
 Sufficient consistency is obtained in such observations to permit the evaluation of effective intensity of the flash as the intensity of the fixed light, which is its equivalent for detection at the threshold of visual perception (achromatic threshold).
 In this document, the recommended method of evaluating the effective intensity for various flash forms (distributions of luminous intensity with time) will be considered.
 The effective intensity is defined by the equivalence of fixed and flashing lights at threshold levels, and levels above threshold are not considered.
 Unless otherwise stated, the evaluations are for single flashes, with the lowest effective intensity of the flashes in a character defining the nominal range of that light.

-To permit the use of the Modified Allard Method for evaluation of effective intensity which shall be simple, universally applicable and of sufficient accuracy for practical purposes of marine aid-to-navigation provision, the other conditions of observation have been restricted to certain standard reference values, which have been chosen to represent typical average conditions for marine observation of lights:
+To permit the use of the Modified Allard Method for evaluation of effective intensity for marine aid-to-navigation purposes, a number of assumptions are made.
+Namely,

 Young observer with normal vision;